Why Psychology Vocabulary Is Confusing

 Repression

-Definition: Unconsciously blocking threatening memories, thoughts, or feelings from awareness.
+Definition: Unconsciously blocking threatening memory traces, thoughts, or feelings from awareness.

 Example: